FLORIDA RESIDENCY REQUIREMENTS

 - Florida professional or occupational license

-- Florida business incorporation
+- Florida incorporation under the Claimant’s name

 Note: Documents must be dated at least 12 months before the start of classes.

-Special Residency Exceptions
+Residency Exceptions

-- Florida Pre-Paid College Program beneficiaries
+- Qualified beneficiaries of the Florida Prepaid College Program

 For a full list of exceptions, see the official policy section below.